 Jesus Separates the Sheep from the Goats

 Matthew 25:31-46Jesus uses the picture of a shepherd separating his sheep from his goats to explain what judgment will be like.
 On the last day, there will be a separation of people.
-Those who have pleased God will join him in heaven.
-Those who have not pleased him will be given one-way airline tickets to a place of eternal punishment.
-In this passage, Jesus explains how helping less fortunate people helps him and talks about how people will be judged by their deeds.
+Those who have placed their faith in God, and done the things he cares about, will join him in heaven.
+Those whose motives were selfish were not accepted by God.

-Jesus does not judge them on their apparent religiousness, he judges them on how they treated each other.
+Jesus does not judge people on their apparent religiousness, he judges them on how they loved God and loved others.
 Interestingly, both groups are surprised by Jesus' judgment.
 Those whom he rejects object, because they did many works they thought would please him.
 But Jesus says he never knew them.
 Apparently these people did not know Jesus well enough to know what really pleases him.
 They thought they were doing great works, but they ignored the things that pleased Jesus (helping others.)
 It was not that they did evil things, but they did not do the good things that showed love.

 On the other hand, those that did please Jesus were surprised when he said they had helped him.
 They didn't know that Jesus saw their good works toward their brethren as done to him.